Queens-Physics/qexpy/docs/uncertainties.rst

    10, 1

-If the list of values has errors associated with each measurement, the data can be entered either as pairs of a value and error, or as two lists of data and error respectivly.
+If several measurements, each with an associated error needs to be entered, the data can be entered either as pairs of a value and error, or as two lists of data and error respectivly.

+For example, given measurements 10 +/- 1, 9 +/- 0.5 and 11 +/- 0.25, the
+data can be entered as either

 .. nbinput:: ipython3

    x = e.Measurement([10, 1], [9, 0.5], [11, 0.25])
    y = e.Measurement([10, 9, 11], [1, 0.5, 0.25])
    # The mean and standard deviation of x and y are the same

+If the error associated with each measured value is the same, a single value can be entered into the second list in the *y* example shown above.
+This is done simply for efficientcy and is treated as a list of repeated values by the module.

+.. nbinput:: ipython3

+   x = e.Measurement([9, 10, 11], [1])
+   # This is equivilent to:
+   y = e.Measurement([9, 10, 11], [1, 1, 1])

-The optional arguments *name* and *units* can be used to include strings for both of these parameters as shown below:
+In all cases, the optional arguments *name* and *units* can be used to include strings for both of these parameters as shown below:

 .. nbinput:: ipython3